WojtekKamilowski/CI_PP5_HSBS/README.md

 - Add functionalities to add,update & delete user's own post comments.

 - Add additional product app where the items listed for sale would be related to the book store(complementary sales), however with different details than books usually have, for example bookmarks or reading torches, HiStory t-shirts and other gadgets etc.

+- Expand books app to include books in a digital form such audio-books & e-books.

 [Back to Table Of Contents](#table-of-contents)